dragondave/chef-take-home-test/README.md

                 content3.pdf

 Each line in the file `Content.csv` corresponds to one content node in the folder structure and it's columns contain the attributes for that node.

-The helper methods in the `utils` folder will help you produce an archive in the right format (see below).
+Don't worry, **you won't have to generate the CSVs and directories by hand**: we've prepared some helper methods (in `utils` folder) to help you produce an archive in the right format.
+More info about how to use these provided below.

 **TODO** You can check if the metadata files `Channel.csv` and `Content.csv` are by running the script `python chef.py --check` **TODO Oct 12**